 YM 3020 – Discipleship Theory and Practice

-This course addresses specific methods of designing, implementing and evaluating youth ministry curriculum and group processes.
+This course addresses specific methods of designing, implementing, and evaluating youth ministry curriculum and group processes.
 The learning experience will include a critical analysis of current curriculum as well as designing specialized curriculum for particular contexts.
 The student will be able to adapt and create effective youth ministry programs.
-Having taken an Old or New Testament course in an asset.
+Having taken an Old or New Testament course is an asset.

 YM 3910 – Topics in Youth Ministry